-It’s probably safe to say that Irish Coffee is one of the more popular drinks in the world, and for good reason.
-It’s simple, delicious, it’ll wake you right up at the end of a long night at the bar, and it belongs to a special category of hot cocktails that you can drink all year round, not just in the dead of winter.
-But we’re nonetheless struck by how little people actually know about this classic drink, so we wanted to put some of the misconceptions to rest and answer the question: what is Irish Coffee, anyway?
+The Irish Coffee is one of the more popular drinks in the world, and for good reason.
+It’s simple, it’s delicious, it’ll wake you up in the morning—or at the end of a long night—and it belongs to a special category of hot cocktails that you can drink all year round, not just in the dead of winter.

 The History of Irish Coffee

 First off, it’s helpful to know where the drink comes from.
 While a lot of pundits (if there is such a thing in the world of cocktails) like to claim that Irish Coffee was actually invented here in the US, the story doesn’t hold up.

 According to the most likely tradition—though, as with all drink histories, we should still treat this one with some skepticism—the first Irish Coffee was served in the 1940s in County Foynes, Ireland, to a gaggle of American tourists who had just arrived from the States via Pan Am flying boat.